Kononnable/kafka-connector2/README.md

 ./gradlew unittest
 ./gradlew integrationtest
 ```
 Note: Kafka integration tests consume a lot of resources.
-They spawn multiple kafka server instances underneath which can overcommit CPU and eat a lot of RAM(20GB+).
+They spawn multiple kafka server instances underneath which can overcommit CPU and consume a lot of RAM(20GB+).
 It might be wise to limit number of tests running at the same time(e.g. `--no-parallel --max-workers=1`) to use less resources over much longer testing time.

 ## Licensing
-Rust crates and their source code are distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Rust crates are distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 Kafka directory contains snapshot of source code of Apache Kafka(https://kafka.apache.org/) with some integration changes.
 Apache Kafka is licensed under Apache License (Version 2.0).
 Apache Kafka code is used only for testing purposes(dev-dependency).